FabienneStein/MA_Fabienne_Stein/README.md

 # MA Fabienne Stein

-This repository contains the data of my mater thesis.
+This repository contains the data of my master's thesis.

 There are two folders: One containing the code for the use cases of the autoML frameworks, the other contains the data analysis part.